 Finish making the dough by combining all of the ingredients including the tangzhong.
 Since we're using instant yeast, make sure to add the yeast on one side of the bowl and the salt on the other side.
 Salt kills yeast so you don't want them to come into direct contact.
 Knead the dough until smooth and let it proof until doubled in size.

-Then, grab the ends of the rope and twist it in opposite directions.
-So your left hand will twist the dough in one direction while your right hand will twist it in the opposite direction.
+Then, twist the two ends together to create a braid.
 Don't worry if it's not perfect because it will look beautiful no matter what.
 Grab the two ends and seal them together to create a circle.
 Loosely cover the bread and let it proof again for 45 minutes.

 You can enjoy this bread at any temperature but I preferred to have mine warm.
 I tasted the bread four days later and lo and behold, it was still so soft.
 I can attest that the tangzhong method does truly work and guess what?
 You can convert any bread using this method!